Do you have payment plans?

 Do you put patients to sleep for dental procedures?

-No, but we offer oral conscious sedation and nitrous oxide.
+No, but we offer oral conscious sedation and laughing gas to help patients fully relax.

 What does it mean to me as a patient if you are in/out of my insurance network?